Scopes

 default_scope { where(:created_by => :admin) }

-Default scopes are applied at the beginning of the chain when building a query.
+endDefault scopes are applied at the beginning of the chain when building a query.

-filters in default scopes are not overridable.
+Unlike the ActiveRecord behavior, where() filters in default scopes are not overridable.

-For example, consider a Model with a default scope of where(:active => true)
+For example, consider a Model with a default scope of where(:active => true).

-With ActiveRecord, Model.where(:active => false)
+With ActiveRecord, Model.where(:active => false) will yield all inactive

 models, while NoBrainer will return nothing.
 This is because NoBrainer